cygni/competence-hub/README.md

 This Nuxt.js app is created in order to be able to show all in-house competence projects and share knowledge and also get help in your project if you are stuck on something.

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ### Techstack

 - [Nuxt.js](https://nuxt.com/docs)